eldoy/presang/README.md

 ```

 ### Pages
 Pages are inserted into your layout.
-Links to internal pages must end with `.html`.
+Links to internal pages must end with `.html`, and the `index.html` page (home page), must be named `home.js`.

 ```javascript
 // Create a page